The Little Things (2021 film): Plot

 One night in 1990, a teenaged girl drives on a deserted highway, stalked by a motorist.
 After pulling into a gas station, she finds it closed.
 A terrifying pursuit on foot begins.
 She manages to catch the attention of a passing truck driver and escapes her stalker.

 Some time later in Bakersfield, Kern County Sheriff's Office Deputy Sheriff Joe "Deke" Deacon is sent to the Los Angeles County Sheriff's Department to collect evidence pertaining to a recent murder.
-A former LASD detective, he accompanies recently appointed lead detective Jimmy Baxter to the scene of a new murder in L.A.
+A former LASD detective, Deacon accompanies newly appointed lead detective Jimmy Baxter to the scene of a new murder in L.A.
 Deacon notices similarities between the M.O. of the killing and the M.O. of an old serial murder case he was unable to solve.

 That night, a woman named Ronda Rathbun is followed by a car while jogging and is reported missing the following morning.
 Baxter learns from Captain Farris that Deacon had gotten divorced and suffered a heart attack due to his obsession with the unsolved case.
 So, he is advised not to involve him any further, but Deacon takes vacation leave from his station to assist in solving Baxter's case.

 The next night, the police discover the body of another victim washed up beneath a bridge.
 Baxter learns the M.O. is consistent with the earlier murder and others: the victims were all prostitutes who were stabbed to death.
-Deacon begins investigating Albert Sparma, a suspect working at a repair store in proximity to the murders.
+Deacon begins investigating Albert Sparma, a suspect working at a repair shop in proximity to the murders.
 He tails him but is thwarted, so he takes him in for questioning.
 While under interrogation, Sparma taunts the detectives and is released after provoking Deacon into an angry outburst.
 The young woman pursued in the desert is interviewed but has seen Sparma in handcuffs at the police station, which compromises her eligibility as an objective witness to identify him as a suspect.